andrew/ultimate-awesome/README.md

 - [awesome-language-model-analysis](https://github.com/Furyton/awesome-language-model-analysis) - This paper list focuses on the theoretical and empirical analysis of language models, especially large language models (LLMs).
 The papers in this list investigate the learning behavior, generalization ability, and other properties of language models through theoretical analysis, empirical analysis, or a combination of both.
 - [awesome-go-tools](https://github.com/gobuild/awesome-go-tools) - A list of awesome Go tools.
 Not like awesome-go here only maintains golang awesome tools.
 - [awesome-fintech](https://github.com/jplock/awesome-fintech) - Curated list of awesome Fintech startup companies.
-- [Awesome-LLM-Prompt-Optimization](https://github.com/jxzhangjhu/Awesome-LLM-Prompt-Optimization) - Awesome-LLM-Prompt-Optimization: a curated list of advanced prompt optimization and tuning methods in Large Language Models.
+- [awesome-korean-products-hacking](https://github.com/kaist-hacking/awesome-korean-products-hacking) - A collection of links related to Korean products hacking.
 - [awesome-myanmar-unicode](https://github.com/khzaw/awesome-myanmar-unicode) - :sparkles: A curated list of resources for Myanmar Unicode.
 - [awesome-sde-id-medium](https://github.com/mazipan/awesome-sde-id-medium) - 😎 Daftar akun Medium.com keren dari para pegiat software engineering di Indonesia.
 - [awesome-information-geometry](https://github.com/nocotan/awesome-information-geometry) - About A collection of AWESOME things about information geometry Topics.